vishalcho8/Final_Project/README.md

   D) To delete all contacts: From options menu select delete all option.

+  E) To dial: Click on contact from list and use Dial button to dial a number.

+  F) To Email: Click on contact from list and use Email button to send email.
+  Note: One of the Email has to be configured in order to send Email to contact.

   E) Switch between light and dark mode: From mobile settings enable or disable battery saver mode or any other appropriate option.